eschoien/Dissimilarity-Tree-Reproduction/README.md

 Refer to the included Manual PDF for further instructions.

+The options which were created for this master's thesis are options 16-23.

 ## System Requirements

 The RAM and Disk space requirements are only valid when attempting to reproduce the presented results.